addu390/addu390.github.io/_posts/2024-06-17-spatial-index-tessellation.md

     bits = rotate60(bits, rotation_count, CCW)
 END IF
 </code></pre>
-<li>Handle Pentagon Cells: Apply necessary rotations if the base cell is a pentagon to ensure the correct orientation and avoid the missing k-axes subsequence.</li>
+<li>Handle Pentagon Cells: Apply necessary rotations if the base cell is a pentagon to ensure the correct orientation and avoid the missing k-axes subsequence (if the direction bits indicate a move along the <code>k-axis</code>).</li>
 </ul>

+<p>Since each base cell can be oriented differently (<a href="#1-3-h3-grid-system">Section 1.3</a>) on the icosahedron's faces, rotations are needed to standardize these orientations. <code>rotation_count</code> refers to the number of 60-degree rotations that need to be applied to the H3 cell index to align it with the canonical orientation of the base cell.</p>

 <hr class="hr">